Program Overview

 Student Expenses

-The student’s college or school of pharmacy must agree in advance to provide funding in the form of a fixed stipend or reimbursement model to cover the student’s transportation, lodging, and meals to the 2024 AACP Annual Meeting and Teachers’ Seminar, if accepted.
-AACP will waive the registration fees for accepted students to attend the conference, as well as the expenses associated with creating group posters for the 2024 meeting.
-Hotel information will be available by April 2024.
+The student’s college or school of pharmacy must agree in advance to provide funding in the form of a fixed stipend or reimbursement model to cover the student’s transportation, registration, lodging, and meals to the 2026 AACP Annual Meeting and Teachers’ Seminar, if accepted.
+AACP will cover the expenses associated with creating group posters for the meeting.
+Hotel information will be available by April 2026.

 Mentorship